jimmejardine/adblock-relief/whitelisting-instructions/README.md

 #How to whitelist a site in your adblocker
 To disable your ad blocker for the website you are currently visiting, follow the instructions below.
 Instructions will vary depending on which ad-blocking device you have installed.
-Also please take care that if you are running multiple adblockers, you will need to whitelist the site each of them.
+Also please take care that if you are running multiple adblockers, you will need to whitelist the site in each of them.

 |||
 |---|---|